-The Center for Whale Research (CWR) is dedicated to the study and conservation of the Southern Resident killer whale (orca) population in the Pacific Northwest.
+Since 1976, the Center for Whale Research (CWR) has been dedicated to the study and conservation of the Southern Resident killer whale (orca) population in the Pacific Northwest.

 An Encounter refers to any time we observe killer whales (orcas), from one of our research boats or land, where at least one individual is identified and photographed.
 Typically, 2-4 staff are involved in an encounter.
-Once we come into contact with whales (ie. within distance of identifying individuals by sight) we have begun our encounter.
-During an encounter, our main goal is to photograph every individual present from both the left and right side.
+Once we come into contact with whales (i.e., within a distance of identifying individuals by sight), we have begun our encounter.
+During an encounter, our primary goal is to photograph every individual present from both the left and right sides.

 Together we CAN help